Teacher Education Institute

 Participants will learn to apply strategies that will eliminate or reduce the instances of cyberbullying both at school and at home.
 Participants will develop lesson plans and materials that can be used in the classroom and shared with parents, as well as examine student rights and the laws related to cyberbullying.

-The required text for this course is Bullying Beyond the Schoolyard: Preventing and Responding to Cyberbullying, Second Edition, by Sameer Hinduja.
-ISBN 978-1483-34993-0.
+The required text for this course is Bullying Beyond the Schoolyard: Preventing and Responding to Cyberbullying, Third Edition, by Sameer Hinduja & Justin W. Patchin.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.